Syntax3rror404/LIFVR-Docs/character.md

 After the landing when the interpolation is also done for standinf up the **OnJumpingFinished** Event fires.

+> [!NOTE]
-> **_Note:_** The Crouch landing also works without jumping before, so for example if falling down.
+> The Crouch landing also works without jumping before, so for example if falling down.

 The landing hit fires the OnLanding event (see BP_HexaCharacter event graph).
 This does also fire if `bUseCrouchLanding = False`.
 You can access the entire Hit result, as well as the adjusted impact force and if the landing occured after a jump or not.
 This is for example useful in gameplay to check if the impact force was to high to kill the character or breaking bones.

 <img src="./images/LandingEvent.png" style="width: 60%;">

+> [!WARNING]
-> **_Note:_** Because this jumping is completely based on physics the character proportions, the crouch configuration and the crouch speed have an impact on the jumping.
+> Because this jumping is completely based on physics the character proportions, the crouch configuration and the crouch speed have an impact on the jumping.

 **Overview of all setting variables for jumping**